A strong response to antimicrobial resistance must include tackling TB.

 disease has been fully eradicated from their body.
 Once a drug-resistant strain has developed, it

 can be transmitted directly to others just like drug-susceptible TB.
-There are more than 400,000
+There were approximately 390,000

 XDR-TB: